Ghostty Leaves GitHub: A Bold Move Redefining Crypto Collaboration

 FAQ

-Q: What are some alternatives to GitHub for crypto development?
+Q: How does GitHub compare to GitLab for crypto development?

-Q: What is the future of decentralized software development?
+Q: What is the future trend for decentralized development platforms?